earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation04-funct-arguments.md

 This tells us that `read.csv()` has one argument, `file`, that doesn't have a default value, and six other arguments that do have a default value.

-Now we understand why the following code returns an error:
+Now you understand why the following code returns an error:

 ```r